nikalexxx/parvis/README.md

 **The render function should return only the html element and nothing else!**

-The arguments of the installation function are props, state, and hooks.
+The arguments of the setup function are props, state, and hooks.
 - `props` are passed to the component from the outside.
 - `state` is a generator of local states, returns a pair of getter + setter
 - `hooks` describe lifecycle methods such as `mount`, `destroy`, and `effect` (effect is a subscribing to state updates)

-The arguments of the render function are props, state, and hooks.

 ```tsx
 import {Component} from 'parvis';